Coming Under Fire

 Now "Crossfire" has many plus points starting with Claude Desrosiers solid and at times stylish directing, not that the directing is anything out of the ordinary but he gets the balance right.
 As such the use of close ups and slow motion combined with almost ethereal music gives the movie the style which makes it work without over powering story.
 On top of that Desrosiers does a nice job of the flashback scenes of combat, clearly made on limited funds but delivering the important story detail.

 Anyway "Crossfire" is of course a made for TV movie and like so many of these movies has a storyline which comes down to a woman accused of a crime and trying to prove her innocence whilst we question the nice guy in her life, a soldier with political ambitions.
-But the USP of this is not so much that we have soldiers but that Samantha can't remember what happened on the night in question and so not only doesn't trust her memory but doesn't know who she can trust when it came to the deaths of her colleagues.
+But the USP of "Crossfire" is not so much that we have soldiers but that Samantha can't remember what happened on the night in question and so not only doesn't trust her own memory but doesn't know who she can trust when it came to the deaths of her colleagues.
 Truth be told it is all pretty familiar but in this case it works and Roxanne McKee does a nice job of delivering the fear aspect which comes with the flashbacks she keeps on suffering